dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

         return node;
     }
-    //here we are creating the another function to find the minimum value in the binary tree public static string FindMinValue(BinaryTreeNode node)
+    //here we are creating another function to find the minimum value in the binary tree public static string FindMinValue(BinaryTreeNode node)
     {
         string minValue = node.Value;